 Money placed in Alms Boxes

-Alms placed in the alms box (which should be provided in every parochial church and chapel) are to be applied to such uses as the Incumbent and PCC think fit, and if they disagree the Bishop is to determine how the alms are to be disposed.
+Alms placed in the alms box (which should be provided in every parochial church and chapel) are to be applied to such uses as the Incumbent and PCC think fit, and if they disagree the bishop is to determine how the alms are to be dispensed.